Tools and Tips for Successful Interviewing in a Remote Market

 Hard skills and soft skills are both essential to the interview process.
 Hard skills are the technology we use, our skillsets, and what is needed to execute work productively.
 Soft skills help form relationships and engage people in new ideas, which is essential for an organization to function effectively.
 Communication skills, problem solving abilities, and compassion are all points of interest to the recruiter/hiring manager, and bringing up these concepts becomes more important in video interviews.
 Unexpected things always come up, so empathy, creativity, and teamwork are all necessary for a healthily functioning organization.

+In the interview process, it is important to stay true to yourself and be honest about your abilities.
 Research the company and understand how your values relate to the company’s values.
 Find commonalities to bring up in conversation to establish a connection.
 Be aware of how you fit into the organization culturally, as well as your added value to the team.
 Articulate your points clearly and be consistent throughout the interviews.

 Video interviews give more control over first impressions since you get to control your environment.
 Pay attention to your image and background.
 Make sure your phone is muted, your laptop is charged, and that your camera is distanced properly, setting the stage for a free dialogue interview.
 It’s good to project and pause, noticing facial expressions and reactions.
 Do something that makes you feel good about yourself before the interview to start with a positive vibe.
 It could be cleaning, cooking, exercising, music, or whatever works for you!